purescript/registry-dev/CONTRIBUTING.md

 colmena apply
 ```

 If the deployment fails it will automatically be rolled back.
 If you have provisioned a new machine altogether, then you will first need to copy a valid `.env` file to `/var/lib/registry-server/.env` before the server will run.
-You can test that the server has come up appropriately by SSH-ing into the server and running `journalctl -u server.service`.
+You can test that the server has come up appropriately by SSH-ing into the server and running `journalctl -fu server.service`.